 - Negotiate with opposing parties: An experienced lawyer can negotiate with the other party to reach an out-of-court settlement that benefits your business.

-- Represent You In Court: If a trial is necessary, your lawyer will present your case in court and advocate for the most favorable outcome possible.
+- Represent You In Court: If a trial is necessary, your lawyer will present your case and advocate for the most favorable outcome possible.

 With the help of an experienced lawyer, you can take action against those engaging in unfair competition and seek justice for the harm suffered by your business.
 By providing legal advice, conducting investigations, negotiating with opposing parties, and representing you in court, a skilled Chicago unfair competition attorney ensures you receive fair treatment and the compensation you may deserve.